HappyPathway/template-automation-lambda/README.md

 ## Description

 This repository contains source code and supporting files for a serverless application that you can deploy with the SAM CLI.
-The application uses a Lambda function to process JSON input data and create a new GitHub repo for **Census EKS CI/CD pipeline**.
+The application uses an AWS Lambda function to process JSON input and write it to a cloned repository.
+The changes are then committed and pushed to the Census GitHub Enterprise Server, creating a new repository for the Census EKS CI/CD pipeline.

 ## Getting Started